John Garvey (musician): As a Jobbing Musician

 After college Garvey played with the Philadelphia Symphony and Columbus Philharmonic.
 In March 1943, Garvey joined a dance band that played pop-styled classical music led by a classically trained violinist named Jan Savitt, "The Stokowski of Swing".

 In the summer of 1948 he was director of the summer chamber music program at Ball State University.

 Academia

 In 1948, Garvey joined the Walden String Quartet in an until-then frequently changing viola chair.
 He was to remain with the quartet until 1971.
 The group had recently become quartet-in-residence at the University of Illinois.

 In addition to touring and recording, the Quartet were members of the music faculty.
 Garvey was hired as Instructor in the department and within a few years was promoted to Assistant Professor.
 In May 1952, Garvey became head of the music committee of the university’s Festival of Contemporary Arts.

 In 1959, he was made a full professor.

+1955 Urbana home

+John and Evelyn Garvey met modernist architect Bruce Goff at the University of Oklahoma when the Walden String Quartet gave a series of concerts there in May 1952, and they soon contracted for Goff to design a home for them.
+Goff's first design included six spherical rooms connected "via a ramping cooridor enclosed in a transparent tube" but did not include a music performance space which met the Garveys' needs.
+Further designs followed and the home was built during 1954 and 1955.